-With pride month coming up, LSB is proud to present our top ten LGBTQ+ speakers.
+LSB is proud to present our top ten keynote speakers on LGBTQ+ and Inclusion.

 Employers are growing increasingly aware that for employees to thrive they need to feel able to be themselves at work.
 Many corporations have made outstanding progress in creating safe and welcoming environments for their LGBTQ+ staff, clients, and customers.
 This shows us that though there is still much to learn, progress is possible.